Xarelto Side Effects

 - The optimal timing between taking Xarelto and receiving an epidural or other spinal-area injection is unknown.
 This puts patients at risk of developing blood clots near the spine.

-Patients taking Xarelto as directed may experience the following side effects:
+Patients taking Xarelto as directed may experience excessive or unusual bleeding or bruising, including the following side effects:

 - Intracranial hemorrhages